Ratliff-Rush closures and linear growth of primary decompositions of ideals

-We end this paper with a characterization of $\widetilde{A^*}(I,E)$ in terms of Rees ring of $R$ and the Rees module of $E$ with respect to $I$.

-\begin{thm} Let $R$ be a commutative Noetherian ring and let $E$ be a non-zero finitely generated $R$-module.
+We end this section with a characterization of $\widetilde{A^*}(I,E)$ in terms of Rees ring. \begin{thm} Let $R$ be a commutative Noetherian ring and let $E$ be a non-zero finitely generated $R$-module.
 Suppose that $I$ is an $E$-proper ideal of $R$ such that ${\rm grade} \, (I, E)>0$.
 Then the following statements are equivalent:

 {\rm(i)} $\frak{p} \in \widetilde{A^*}(I, E)$.

 {\rm(ii)} There exists a prime ideal $\frak q \in \widetilde{A^*}(t^{-1}\mathscr{R}, \mathscr{E})$ such that $\frak q \cap R= \frak{p}$. \end{thm}

 \proof $\rm(i)\Longrightarrow(ii)$.
 Let $\frak{p} \in \widetilde{A^*}(I, E)$.
 Then there exists an integer $n\geq1$ such that $\frak p\in \Ass_R E/ \widetilde{I^n_E}$.
 Now, in view of \cite[Lemma 2.1]{Na}, we have for some large integer $n$ and for every integer $r\geq1$.
 Hence $\frak p\in \Ass_R E/ I^nE$.
 Since $I^nE= t^{-n}\mathscr{E}\cap E$, it follows that there is a prime ideal $\frak q \in \Ass_{\mathscr{R}} \mathscr{E}/t^{-n}\mathscr{E}$ such that $\frak q \cap R= \frak{p}$.
 Now, as